West Lancashire: History

 In 2009 the district was awarded borough status, causing the council to change its name from West Lancashire District Council to West Lancashire Borough Council, and allowing the chairman of the council to take the title of mayor.

-Proposals to divide Lancashire into three unitary authorities were put forward in 2020, which would have seen both Lancashire County Council and West Lancashire Borough Council abolished.
-The Government did not pursue that proposed reform, although left open the possibility of other forms of reorganisation in future.
+Under current local government reorganisation plans, all district councils in Lancashire, as well as the county council, will be abolished in 2028, with the district becoming part of a new South Lancashire unitary authority.

 Governance

 West Lancashire Borough Council provides district-level services.
 County-level services are provided by Lancashire County Council.
 Parts of the district are also covered by civil parishes, which form a third tier of local government.

 The council employs around 600 people, making it one of West Lancashire's largest employers.
 It is responsible for the administration of various services, such as leisure, waste collection, planning permission and pest control.

 Political control

 The council has been under no overall control since May 2025, with Labour as the largest party.
+Following the 2026 election, a coalition of the Conservatives and local party Our West Lancashire formed to run the council, led by Conservative councillor David Whittington.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: